Mitsuo Fuchida: Pearl Harbor

 At 07:53, Fuchida ordered Mizuki to send the code words "Tora!
 Tora!
-Tora!"
-(Note: (虎 tora is Japanese for "tiger" but in this case "To" is the initial syllable of the Japanese word 突撃 totsugeki meaning "charge" or "attack" and "ra" is the initial syllable of 雷撃 raigeki meaning "torpedo attack".) back to the carrier Akagi, the flagship of 1st Air Fleet.
+Tora!" back to the carrier Akagi, the flagship of 1st Air Fleet.
+(Note: (虎 tora is Japanese for "tiger" but in this case "To" is the initial syllable of the Japanese word 突撃 totsugeki meaning "charge" or "attack" and "ra" is the initial syllable of 雷撃 raigeki meaning "torpedo attack".)
 The message meant that complete surprise had been achieved.
 Due to favorable atmospheric conditions, the transmission of the "Tora!
 Tora!
 Tora!" code words from the moderately powered transmitter were heard over a ship's radio in Japan by Admiral Isoroku Yamamoto, the naval commander, and his staff, who were sitting up through the night awaiting word on the attack.

 As the first wave returned to the carriers, Fuchida remained over the target to assess damage and observe the second-wave attack.
 He returned to his carrier only after the second wave had completed its mission.
 With great pride, he announced that the U.S. battleship fleet had been destroyed.
 Fuchida inspected his craft and found 21 large flak holes: the main control wires were barely holding together.
 The successful attack made Fuchida a national hero who was granted a personal audience with Emperor Hirohito.